rossweinstein/SKUNK/README.md

 $ git clone https://github.com/rossweinstein/SKUNK
 ```

-## Running the code
+## Running the application

 Once you have the repository cloned, run SkunkApp.java which is located in the *skunkApp* package.

 ## A few notes on this implementation of skunk

-* When it is a player's turn, they automatically roll the dice.
-It is only if they want to take additional rolls that they are prompted with a choice.
+* When it is a player's turn, they automatically roll the dice once.
+They are then prompted to see if they want to take additional rolls.
 * During the final found, when one player has a score of equal or greater than 100 and every other player has one final chance to beat them, the player will automatically roll until they have a score greater than the player with the high score or a skunk.
 If they do reach a score greater than the player with the high score, they will be prompted to see if they want to continue rolling.
 * Every player starts with 50 chips.
 Since this is a command line game, there is no need for chip denomination (i.e. red is worth 5).
 All chips have a value of one.
-* If a player incurs a penalty and do not have sufficient chips to pay, they will pay their remaining chips and then be removed from the game
+* If a player incurs a penalty and do not have sufficient chips to pay, they will pay their remaining chips to the kitty and then be removed from the game
 * If at the end of the round a player has zero chips, they will not be included in the next round